techatin/techatin.github.io/posts/2017-04-22-binomial-heap.md

 ---
-title: A Gentle Introduction to Binomial Heap
+title: A Gentle Introduction to Binomial Heap (Part 1)
 author: Techatin
 tags: data structures
 bios: the thing that is more efficient than a normal heap, and significantly more friendly than fibonacci heap